integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 - Full reporting through a dedicated portal.

 #### THE BULLETPROOF 3DS DIFFERENCE
-If your experience using 3DS did not meet your expectations, it's time to try the BulletProof 3DS difference.
+If your experience using 3DS did not meet your expectations, it's time to try the BulletProof 3DS difference.Â
 - Control the customer checkout experience.
 - 3DS Settings that allow a truly frictionless, intuitive, and lightning-fast customer checkout.
 - Lock in the level or BulletProof 3DS protection to secure against chargebacks.
-- User-friendly 3DS solution that requires no programming skills and is easy to set up.
+- User-friendly 3DS solution that requires no programming skills and is easy to set up.Â
 - Understand 3DS transaction results through detailed reporting.
 - Responsive tech support and assistance for our plugin and gateway.
 - Synergistically works with RDR, Ethica, and Verifi alerts.